-- Do I have to fund-raise to qualify for a Service Dog from Pawsitivity?
+- Is there a fee for a Service Dog from Pawsitivity?

 - Do you have any dogs available now?